mend-toolkit/import-sbom/README.md

 >
 > ** See more details about the [update-request.txt](https://docs.mend.io/bundle/wsk/page/does_mend_have_the_ability_to_scan_when_offline_and_then_upload_the_scan_results_when_online_.html) file and [Offline mode](https://docs.mend.io/csh?context=2524153159&topicname=unified_agent_-_advanced_topics.html#Scanning-in-Offline-Mode)  in Mend's documentation.

+> \** If `--multilang` is False script will try to find relevant package name in the Creator field.
+If such a candidate is found just it will be used for searching libraries.

 ## Importing SPDX SBOM (JSON)